jacksgt/btrfs-csi-driver/README.md

 kubectl edit pvc my-pvc
 ```

-The driver will automatically:
-1. **CSI Resizer** detects the PVC size change and calls `ControllerExpandVolume`
-2. **Controller** updates the Btrfs subvolume quota to the new size
+The driver will automatically updates the Btrfs subvolume quota (if enabled) to the new size.
-3. **Node** refreshes the filesystem information via `NodeExpandVolume`
-4. The expanded capacity will be immediately available to the pod
+The expanded capacity will be immediately available to the pod.

 **Note**: Volume expansion requires the `allowVolumeExpansion: true` setting in the StorageClass.